• Skip to primary navigation

 Mix everything well and turn the saute mode on for about 5-7 minutes until the excess liquid evaporates.
 Once the tomato chutney is of the desired consistency, press cancel and transfer it to a serving bowl.

-To make the chutney on the stovetop, use a heavy bottom saucepan and saute all the ingredients in a similar way.
+To make the chutney on the stovetop, use a heavy-bottom saucepan and saute all the ingredients in a similar way.
 After adding tomatoes and spices, cook it until the moisture evaporates.

 Tomato chutney is a flavorful dip and condiment and goes with a lot of south Indian dishes like idli, dosa, and uttapam.
 It can also be served as a dip with snacks or appetizers like fritters, kebabs, cutlets, and other finger foods.